Table of Contents

 - Watch for Hidden Sodium – Ingredients like soy sauce, ketchup, and bouillon can be high in sodium, even if they don’t taste salty.

-- Check Serving Sizes – Sodium content is often listed per serving, not per container.
+- Check Serving Sizes – Sodium content is often listed per serving, not container.
 A can of tomatoes might seem low in sodium, but the entire can could contain triple the amount listed.

 Choosing the Right Canned Tomatoes and Beans